 Database connections and Database usage might become a problem as you want to increase performance and process more things in parallel.
 Airflow is known from being “database-connection hungry” - the more DAGs you have and the more you want to process in parallel, the more database connections will be opened.
 This is generally not a problem for MySQL as its model of handling connections is thread-based, but this might be a problem for Postgres, where connection handling is process-based.
 It is a general consensus that if you have even medium size Postgres-based Airflow installation, the best solution is to use PGBouncer as a proxy to your database.
 The Helm Chart for Apache Airflow supports PGBouncer out-of-the-box.
 For MsSQL we have not yet worked out the best practices as support for MsSQL is still experimental.

 CPU usage is most important for FileProcessors - those are the processes that parse and execute Python DAG files.
 Since Schedulers triggers such parsing continuously, when you have a lot of DAGs, the processing might take a lot of CPU.
-You can mitigate it by decreasing the min_file_process_interval, but this is one of the mentioned trade-offs, result of this is that changes to such files will be picked up slower and you will see delays between submitting the files and getting them available in Airflow UI and executed by Scheduler.
+You can mitigate it by increasing the min_file_process_interval, but this is one of the mentioned trade-offs, result of this is that changes to such files will be picked up slower and you will see delays between submitting the files and getting them available in Airflow UI and executed by Scheduler.
 Optimizing the way how your DAGs are built, avoiding external data sources is your best approach to improve CPU usage.
 If you have more CPUs available, you can increase number of processing threads parsing_processes, Also Airflow Scheduler scales almost linearly with several instances, so you can also add more Schedulers if your Scheduler’s performance is CPU-bound.